Honeypaw

 The name Honeypaw comes from the traditional names given to the bear because the original name was thought to bring bad luck.
 The Honeypaw symbol combines the hannunvaakuna as the top half with the saulutė as the bottom half.

 “Matti Palonen on moderni Väinämöinen,” proclaims the cover of the Fall 2019 issue of Finland’s Pirta magazine.
-He has performed Finnic and other European folk music with many groups across Canada since 2008, including Toronton Pelimannit, Polky Village Band, and Old Man Flanagan’s Ghost.
+He has performed Finnic and other European folk music with many groups across Canada since 2008.
 He studied Lutherie with David Freeman, and builds stringed instruments including harp and kantele.
+He has studied folk traditions in Finland with Maija Pokela, Emmi Kuittinen, and Arja Kastinen.
+He teaches kantele, and is the cantor at a Finnish church in Toronto.